ProszzQ/ProszzQ/AboutMe.md

  ⌜🎈⌟ Im interested in programming

- ⌜🏫⌟ Also, im learning python right now
+ ⌜🏫⌟ Also, I code in Python